sherbie/jcrowbar/README.md

 # jcrowbar
-A simple java website crawler
+A simple website crawler implemented in java

 ## Setup Requirements